v8/v8.dev/src/blog/understanding-ecmascript-part-4.md

 In [part 3](/blog/understanding-ecmascript-part-3), we familiarized ourselves with the lexical grammar, the syntactic grammar, and the shorthands used for defining the syntactic grammar.

-## Meanwhile in other parts of the Web...
+## Meanwhile in other parts of the Web

 [Jason Orendorff](https://github.com/jorendorff) from Mozilla published [a great in-depth analysis of JS syntactic quirks](https://github.com/mozilla-spidermonkey/jsparagus/blob/master/js-quirks.md#readme).
-Even though the implelmentation differ, every JS engine faces the same problems with these quirks.
+Even though the implementation details differ, every JS engine faces the same problems with these quirks.

 ## Cover grammars

-FIXME: intro
+In this episode, we take a deeper look into *cover grammars*.
+They are a way to specify grammar  rules for syntactic constructs where we don't know what we're looking at until we've seen the complete construct.

 Again, we'll skip the subscripts for `[In, Yield, Await]` for brevity, as they aren't important for this blog post.
-See [part 2](/blog/understanding-ecmascript-part-2) for an explanation of their meaning and usage.
+See [part 3](/blog/understanding-ecmascript-part-3) for an explanation of their meaning and usage.

 ## Parenthesized expression or an arrow parameter list?

-When parsing JavaScript, we need to decide which grammar production to follow based on finite lookahead.
+Typically, parsers decide which grammar production to follow based on finite lookahead.

 For example:
 ```javascript